 As Treasurer, Mr. Angelides served as a trustee for California’s two major pension funds with assets of more than $300 billion; managed the State’s $57 billion investment fund; financed over 100,000 units of affordable housing and $150 billion in schools, transportation, parks and other public projects; and earned record returns on state investments.
 For more detail on Mr. Angelides’s accomplishments as State Treasurer, please visit: bit.ly/ForceForProgress.

-Mr. Angelides, 63, is a graduate of Harvard University and a Coro Foundation Fellow.
+Mr. Angelides is a graduate of Harvard University and a Coro Foundation Fellow.
 He served from 1975 to 1983 in California government, where he was a widely respected policy leader in affordable housing, urban planning and redevelopment, and infrastructure investment.

 Mr. Angelides has been active in the civic life of his community, state, and nation for more than three decades.
 He was the Democratic nominee for Governor of California in 2006.
 He was Chairman of the California Democratic Party from 1991 to 1993, leading a remarkable united Democratic campaign in 1992 that turned California from red to blue – electing two women senators (Senators Boxer and Feinstein) for the first time in any state’s history and carrying the state for a Democratic presidential candidate (Bill Clinton) for the first time in 28 years.
 In his hometown of Sacramento, he served as the Chairman of the Sacramento Housing and Redevelopment Commission and as Co-Chair of the Sacramento Mayor’s Commission on Education and the City’s Future where he led a unique bi-partisan civic effort which helped turn around the troubled Sacramento City Unified School District.

 From 2007 to 2011, Mr. Angelides served as Chairman of the Apollo Alliance, a national coalition of business, labor, environmental and community leaders committed to building a clean energy, good jobs economy.
-He currently serves as a board member of the BlueGreen Alliance and on the Advisory Board of The Emmett Institute on Climate Change and the Environment at UCLA Law School.
+He currently serves as a board member of the Center for American Progress Action Fund and the BlueGreen Alliance and on the Advisory Board of The Emmett Institute on Climate Change and the Environment at UCLA Law School.

 Mr. Angelides has received numerous awards for his work, including the National Inner City Leadership Award from the Initiative for a Competitive Inner City; the California League of Conservation Voters’ Environmental Leadership Award; Ceres’ Joan Bavaria Award for Building Sustainability into the Capital Markets; the Local Environmental Leadership Award from Global Green, presented by Mikhail Gorbachev; the Congress for the New Urbanism’s Lifetime Achievement Award; and induction into the California Housing Hall of Fame.

-Mr. Angelides and his wife, Julie, have three daughters – Megan, Christina and Arianna – and three granddaughters – Alexandra, Isabella, and Elodie.
+Mr. Angelides and his wife, Julie, have three daughters – Megan, Christina and Arianna – and four grandchildren – Alexandra, Isabella, Elodie, and Max.